This was initially intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.

 7. Shock jocks

-8. Twitter, Instagram and Tiktok - because it extends the reach of stupid people
+8. Twitter, Instagram, Tiktok AND TRUTH SOCIAL - because it extends the reach of stupid people

 9. Smartphones.
 Nothing wrong with a (coal fired) Nokia 0.0001